kvcache-ai/ktransformers/README.md

 <h3>Installation</h3>

 1. Use a Docker image, see [documentation for Docker](./doc/en/docker.md)
-2. You can install using Pypi:
+2. You can install using Pypi (for linux):

    ```
    pip install ktransformers --no-build-isolation
    ```
+   for windows we prepare a pre compiled whl package in [ktransformers-0.1.1+cu125torch24avx2-cp311-cp311-win_amd64.whl](https://github.com/kvcache-ai/ktransformers/releases/download/v0.1.1/ktransformers-0.1.1+cu125torch24avx2-cp311-cp311-win_amd64.whl), which require cuda-12.5, torch-2.4, python-3.11, more pre compiled package are being produced.

 3. Or you can download source code and compile:
    - init source code